-She differentiates on skin oiliness, skin discoloration (pigmented moles), wrinkle prone skin and sensitivity.
-In total this accounts for 16 skin-types (figure 3).
-Additionally she devotes a lot of consideration on sensitive skin.
+She differentiates between skin oiliness, skin discolouration (pigmented moles), wrinkle-prone skin and sensitivity.
+In total, this accounts for 16 skin types (figure 3).
+Additionally, she devotes a lot of consideration to sensitive skin.
 Sensitive skin cannot be detected via established biophysical methods .

-Dr Baumann therefore dedicates a lot of attention to the questionnaire on subjective perception and eventually classifies skin diseases like acne or rosacea as sensitive skin .
-This sounds logical, as according to her definition, the opposite of sensitive is resistant.
+Dr Baumann, therefore, dedicates a lot of attention to the questionnaire on subjective perception and eventually classifies skin diseases like acne or rosacea as sensitive skin .
+This sounds logical, as according to her definition, the opposite of sensitivity is resistance.

 Skin-type and skin moisturization

 Looking at the skin-type classifications it is obvious that the biophysical parameter of skin moisturization is not assessed.
 Although different zones of the facial skin have different moisturization levels, moisturization and sebum levels do not correlate .
-On the contrary, there is growing evidence that skin moisturization – this is what most of the skin care products do – might not be beneficial.
+On the contrary, there is growing evidence that skin moisturization – this is what most skincare products do – might not be beneficial.

 Skin-type and reality

 It is orchestrating how the epidermal lipids (also known as barrier lipids) are formed .
-Furthermore sebum also acts in a positive way on the barrier function of skin in an immunological sense .
+Furthermore, sebum also acts in a positive way on the barrier function of the skin in an immunological sense .

 Figure 4: Multiple interactions of sebum with skin barrier functions .
-Sebum not only forms a lipid layer on skin, it’s degradation products also react with immunocompetent cells and form a favorable milieu for a healthy skin microbiome.
+Sebum not only forms a lipid layer on the skin, it’s degradation products also react with immunocompetent cells and form a favourable milieu for a healthy skin microbiome.

 Figure 5: Possible formation pathway of sensitive skin.
 Sensitive skin could originate either from oily or dry skin.

 As acne is a multifactorial skin disorder, that often is correlated with increased sebum secretion.
 But investigation results in this respect are conflicting.
-Acne itself is an infectious disease that is triggered only of some members of the big family of Propionibaterium Acnes [28, 29].
+Acne itself is an infectious disease that is triggered only by some members of the big family of Propionibacterium Acnes [28, 29].

 Ways to leave the skin-type chaos

-When choosing our skin care products we should pay attention, especially with acne or rosacea skin, not to use products with strong moisturizing action.
-Also internet based guidebooks can be misleading or wrong.
-Using skin cleansing products we should be careful not to choose such with a strong sebum reducing action.
+When choosing our skincare products we should pay attention, especially with acne or rosacea skin, not to use products with strong moisturizing action.
+Also, internet-based guidebooks can be misleading or wrong.
+Using skin cleansing products we should be careful not to choose such with strong sebum reducing action.
 Because sebum and all skin surface lipids are an integral component of the skin barrier[(32].
-A good skin care product respects and supports it.
+A good skincare product respects and supports it.
 Producers like Johnson & Johnson already know this and inform on their internet sites .

-I do not think that we will still talk about cosmetic skin-types within the course of the next ten years.
-The trend is moving towards individualization of skin care .
+I do not think that we will still talk about cosmetic skin types within the course of the next ten years.
+The trend is moving towards the individualization of skincare .
 And DNA tests are discussed to optimize this .